 Hitchcock repeatedly pushed the edge of the envelope for visual grammar, experimenting with long takes (Rope, Under Capricorn), spatial claustrophobia (Lifeboat), subjective viewpoints & voyeurism (Rear Window) and even 3-D (Dial M for Murder).
 But his attempts to stretch the function of the flashback only frustrate the audience.
 It’s a difficult convention to work with.
 People readily accept clever flashbacks that ‘don’t tell the truth.’
 In the opening of Singin’ in the Rain, the flashback visuals tell the truth, contradicting Don Lockwood’s false narration.
 In I Confess the saccharine staircase shot is no different than visuals in normal romances, so our suspicions aren’t aroused as to the unreliability of Ruth’s story.

 So what does Ruth’s flashback tell us?
 Mostly that she’s a meddling romantic fool.
 When Ruth pictures herself in giant tearful close-ups, even she admits that all her actions are selfish.
 Then Ruth offhandedly tells us that, after a few missed letters from Michael, she went and married another man.
 As this happens across about ten seconds of screen time, it usually makes audiences laugh out loud.
-Perhaps Htich means it to reveal the shallowness of her commitment to Michael, but it comes off as a storytelling stumble.
+Perhaps Hitch means it to reveal the shallowness of her commitment to Michael, but it comes off as a storytelling stumble.
 The first time we hear any of Michael Logan’s side of the story is later, during the trial.
 Ruth says that ‘he changed,’ and he may have just outgrown her at the same time his war experience drew him to the priesthood.
 Perhaps his affair with Ruth was a ‘time-off’ from a planned commitment to the church.
 Ruth’s account may be hogwash, painting smiles of love on Michael’s face that make him seem eager to ‘make hay’ with her out in the Canadian countryside.

-The Anne Baxter character Ruth has therefore fed us a bundle of romantic illusions.
+Anne Baxter’s character Ruth has therefore fed us a bundle of romantic illusions.
 Perhaps she’s in denial, and has protected her feelings with exaggerated fantasies of a gloriously tragic love affair — an affair now rekindled by the exciting notion that her dream lover has killed on her behalf.
 Logan is as paternalistically silent with her as he is with the killer Otto Keller.
 Ruth is even more dangerous during the investigation and the trial, indulging herself in dramatics while further implicating Father Logan.
 Had she kept her mouth shut, all Inspector Larrue would have against Michael is the testimony of two little girls who saw ‘someone like a priest.’